 Russian etiquette today has slightly evolved into more contemporary etiquette, fitting the European standard.
 But it all depends on who you will deal with: the younger generation has more modern habits than the older generation.

-Travellers for the first time may experience culture shock after seeing Russian behaviour.
+Travelers for the first time may experience culture shock after seeing Russian behavior.
 For example, Russians never smile at strangers.
 They smile for things that they find amusing or for greeting friends and colleagues.
 But if you were invited to a Russian’s home expect a lot of smiles from the hosts and other guests.

 When visiting a Russian's home, visitors should note that hands are not shaken until the visitor has passed the threshold of the door frame.
 Guests should always remove their shoes immediately upon entering their host's home.
 Slippers are usually given immediately to guests to wear, so don’t be afraid that your feet will get cold or soiled.☺

 People should sit in a way that the soles of their shoes face the floor and never show the soles to Russians.
 This is considered grave disrespect.
 Single women should avoid sitting at the corner of a table as this is considered bad luck for them.
 Russians follow European table manners – a fork in the left hand, a knife in the right hand.